 Company contributions are made pursuant to the terms of the collective bargaining agreements applicable to the Company's specific locations.
-Eligible employees of Spokane, Washington, shall have a company matching contribution of \$0.50 for every \$1.00 contributed by the employee on the first 4% to 6% of annual compensation, based upon years of service, as defined by the Plan.
+Eligible employees of Spokane, Washington, shall have a company matching contribution of \$0.50 for every \$1.00 contributed by the employee on the first 6% of annual compensation, based upon years of service, as defined by the Plan.
 Eligible employees of the Bedford, Pennsylvania, facility shall have a company matching contribution of \$0.50 for every \$1.00 contributed by the employee, up to the first 5% of the employee's compensation.
 Matching contributions will only be made if the employee contributes to the Plan.
 The Company's contributions may be reduced by accumulated forfeitures.
-During the year ended December 31, 2011, no forfeitures were utilized to reduce company contributions.
-At December 31, 2011 and 2010, forfeitures of \$1,623 and \$138, respectively, were available to reduce future company contributions.
+During the year ended December 31, 2012, no forfeitures were utilized to reduce company contributions.
+At December 31, 2012 and 2011, forfeitures of \$5,765 and \$1,623, respectively, were available to reduce future company contributions.